 - 1. Ignition switch is in the OFF position. - Place switch to the ON position. - 2.
-Emergency engine stop switch. - Make sure that emergency engine stop switch is in ON position. - 3.
+Engine stop switch. - Make sure that engine stop switch is in ON position. - 3.
 Transmission is not set on PARK or NEUTRAL. - Set transmission either in PARK or in NEUTRAL or press the brake lever.